xlionjuan/rustdesk-apt-repo-nightly/README.md

 ```
 N: Skipping acquire of configured file 'main/binary-i386/Packages' as repository 'https://xlionjuan.github.io/rustdesk-apt-repo-nightly main InRelease' doesn't support architecture 'i386'
 ```
-This is because you enabled `i386`(32bit) on your apt, mainly you're a developer or you have installed Steam 32bit library, you can ignore this, but it is annoying!
+This is because you enabled `i386`(32bit) on your apt, mainly because you're a developer or you have installed Steam 32bit library, you can ignore this, but it is annoying!
 Let's fix this

 #### Deb822
 Uncomment the line with `Architectures: